eatthoselemons/linux-config/README.md

 ### Philosophy of this configuration

-The biggest principal for me is to make programming comfortable, reduceing hand fatigue, moving back and forth from the mouse, switching from terminal to other applications etc.
+The biggest principal for me is to make programming comfortable, reduceing hand fatigue, reducing moving back and forth from the mouse, switching from terminal to other applications etc.

 For missing out on the features of an IDE I strongly belive in the [Unix as an IDE philosophy](https://sanctum.geek.nz/arabesque/series/unix-as-ide/ )